 This brewpub in downtown Asheville is split into two levels.
 Upstairs you’ll find American craft beers from local and regional breweries, while the downstairs bar serves Belgian and other European rare beers.
-Altogether, Thirsty Monk features 36 beers on tap and more than 150 bottles.
-There are also two other locations, in Woodfin and Biltmore Park, to further the Monk experience.
+Altogether, Thirsty Monk features more than 30 beers on tap and more than 100 bottles.
+There's also a location at Biltmore Park to further the Monk experience.

 The Beer Keeps Flowing